Planning and risk management

 Before you place every trade you should calculate exactly how much you stand to lose in the worst case scenario.
 Remember that sometimes the market can move quickly or gap, meaning you might not be able to get out of your trade at the level you wanted to.

 You need to keep the worst case scenario in mind, because if there's a major market event, you may be overly exposed.
 This is particularly important to remember when placing leveraged trades, where your losses could be greater than your deposit.

 When making trading decisions, you should distinguish between those which are rational and those which are emotional.
 Relying on 'gut' feeling will almost certainly end in disaster, so it's vital to back up your decisions with clear analysis.
 As we've seen earlier, creating a structured trading plan can help you manage emotional risk by providing clear guidelines and helping you maintain your discipline.

-If you often have more than one position open at any one time, you can help minimise risk by putting your money into a broad range of different investments – in other words, not putting all your eggs in one basket.
+If you often have more than one position open at any one time, you can help minimize risk by putting your money into a broad range of different investments – in other words, not putting all your eggs in one basket.

 Therefore the best way to diversify is to spread your investment across asset classes.
-For example, you may end up having a portfolio made up of shares, commodities, property, bonds and other investments.
+For example, you may end up having a portfolio made up of equities, commodities, property, bonds and other investments.
 These markets often move independently of each other, providing protection against one particular asset class underperforming.